DaChro/ogh_summerschool_2019/docs/index.md

 The excursion on Saturday will consist of two parts.
 First, we will visit the protected area "Rieselfelder", a European bird reserve close to Muenster, where we will have a guided tour.
 Afterwards there will be a lunch break in a nearby restaurant/café.
-For the second part we will return to Muenster and visit the harbour (yes, Muenster does have a harbour).
+For the second part we will return to Muenster and visit the harbor (yes, Muenster does have a harbor).

 - we will meet at 9:00 AM at the GEO 1 building
-- a bus will take us to the "Rieselfelder" where we will have the guided tour
+- a bus will take us to the "Rieselfelder"
-- after the tour we will walk to the restaurant and have a lunch break
+- after a guided tour we will walk to the restaurant and have a lunch break
 - after the lunch break the bus will pick us up at the restaurant an take us back to Muenster
 - in Muenster there will be a brief guided tour in the harbour
 - we expect finish at around 4:00 PM
-- afterwards you are free to join us to explore some of the many events during the cultural festival "Schauraum" (see below) and have a drink or two if you still have time
+- afterwards you are free to join us to explore some of the many events during the cultural festival "Schauraum" (see below) and have a drink or two

 ### "Schauraum Münster"
-From Sep 5 to Sep 7 there is a festival of museums and galleries in Muenster ([see here](https://www.stadt-muenster.de/ms/tourismus/presse/html/21-schauraum-EN.html))
+From Sep 5 to Sep 7, there is a festival of museums and galleries in Muenster, called "Schauraum" (show room) ([see here](https://www.stadt-muenster.de/ms/tourismus/presse/html/21-schauraum-EN.html))
-This is the reason why Muenster will be full and why it was so difficult to find available hotels, tours etc. but it is also a nice option to visit after the summer school.
+This is one reason why Muenster will be even more crowded than usual and why it was so difficult to find available hotels, etc. but it is also a nice option to visit after the summer school.
 On Saturday, museums and galleries throughout Muenster will be open and free of charge until midnight!